-I’ll cut right to the chase: veterans are suffering the consequences of financial planning theories and military benefits programs left over from the 70s and 80s.
-They are only being given a limited picture of their benefits, which is hurting both our service-members and the American taxpayers.
+I’ll cut right to the chase.
+Veterans are suffering the consequences of financial planning theories and military benefits programs leftover from the 70s and 80s.
+They only show us a limited picture of their benefits.
+This is hurting both our service-members and the American taxpayers.

 This is called the sequence of returns risk.
 Bad luck in the first few years of distribution could cause them to spend their assets down too fast for them to recover when the index recovers.
 Thus, it is possible for a once-affluent couple to deplete their assets down to destitution in a very short period of time, even though they did “all the right things.”

 Are we all hopelessly at the mercy of Lady Luck?
 What if there was a way to diminish the role luck plays in our ability to attain our goals?

 There is, and it starts by making sure we understand the tools at our disposal.

 I know because it happened to one of us on the US VetWealth team when he was in the reserves and still serving!

 Too many service members and veterans are “choosing” these benefits because everyone else is signing up for them, or because it’s better than nothing.

 But “nothing” is not the only alternative.
 Another alternative is to stop following orders and start educating yourself.